craftista/craftista/README.md

-# Craftista - A Perfect App for Devops Projects
+# Craftista - A Perfect Devops Learning App

 We, at [School of Devops](www.schoolofdevops.com) take pride to introduce you to Craftista, a Polyglot, Micro-Services based application, built with the Modern Tech stack, specially designed to be used as a learning app to buid Devops Projects with.